One day you will wake up and there won’t be any more time to do the things you’ve always wanted. Do it now.

 My name is Dee and I’m a transplanted Texan living in London (England!) for 20 plus years.
-I love this wonderful, bounteous city and was thoroughly enjoying it when…
+I love this wonderful, city and was enjoying it when…

 B-O-O-M!
 Hodgkin’s Lymphoma 4b.
 It took me a while to marry that up: Hodgkin Lymphoma = CANCER.
 To me, Hodgkin’s was an imaginary disease mentioned with a sharp intake of breath during CSI New York.

-The start of the journey was close but I am still here.
-The following years have been a loop of treatment, remission, treatment, remission, treatment, remission recovery, relapse, treatment, remission, treatment, remission, recovery, relapse, treatment, remission and so on.
+The start of this gig was close but I am still here.
+The following years have been a loop of treatment, remission, treatment, recovery, relapse, treatment, remission, treatment, remission, recovery, relapse and so on.
 It feels like I’ve had every scan, prod, poke and chemo possible.
 But there’s more to come.